Ancient Tea Horse Road

 “By the 13th century China was trading millions of pounds of tea for some 25,000 horses a year. …bartering tea for horses continued through the Ming dynasty (1368-1644) and into the middle of the Qing dynasty (1645-1912).

-When China’s need for horses began to wane in the 18th century, tea was traded for other goods: hides from the high plains, wool, gold, and silver, and, most important, traditional Chinese medicines that thrived only in Tibet.”
+“hides from the high plains, wool, gold, and silver, and, most important, traditional Chinese medicinals that thrived only in Tibet.

 AKA: The Southern Silk Road